cloudinary/cloudinary-react/README.md

 ## Join the Community ##########################################################

 Impact the product, hear updates, test drive new features and more!
 Join [here](https://www.facebook.com/groups/CloudinaryCommunity).

+## Updating github pages
+The github pages source is the "gh-pages" branch.
+To generate updated storybook:
+1. Switch to "gh-pages" branch
+2. pull from master
+3. rebuild storybook by running "npm run build-storybook"
+4. commit and push

 ## License